binabik-ai/mcp-lab/README.md

 ## Troubleshooting

 ### MCP Servers Not Connecting
-- Check that Node.js and npm are installed
 - Verify MCP server packages are installed
 - Check the command paths in `mcp_config.json`
 - Look at console logs for specific error messages